GreenTransition/gtwc2026.github.io/_pages/call.md

 The Green Transition World Congress aims to bring together experts, researchers, policymakers, and practitioners from around the globe to exchange ideas, share insights, and collaborate on solutions to foster a more sustainable world.
 With a focus on renewable energy, biofuels, geographic information systems (GIS), water management, and smart green cities, the conference will address key challenges and opportunities in these crucial areas.

-All accepted papers from the Congress will be indexed by SCOPUS and the Web of Science
+All accepted papers from the Congress will be published by IOP and indexed by SCOPUS and the Web of Science.

 ### Conference Tracks: